 • Their favorite books!

 • Art/coloring activities that can be used multiple times like the Crayola Dry Erase Activity Center Travel

-• Fun road trip activities (see our favorites with more free printable activities for your next car trip!)
+• Fun road trip activities (see our favorites with these 15 Printable Road Trip Activities & Travel Games!)

 The general goal is each "seat area" becomes your 'home' for the trip.
 This also helps me to quickly check to see who needs to pick up their items and where to position things like the cooler (which we always put in arms reach of the oldest kid since they are the ones to help pass out food during the trip).

-Travel Tip: Assign the kids 'jobs' for the trip (great life skills here)!
+Road Trip Checklist Tip: Assign your kids 'jobs' for the trip (great life skills here)!
 For example, things like taking out the trash at rest stops, passing out snacks, refilling water bottles and keeping their 'personal area' picked up.

-And here's a free version of our "Prep for an Awesome Family Road Trip " list for you to print!
+Get your free version of our "Prep for an Awesome Family Road Trip" checklist for your next car trip!

 I hope it helps you to get ready for stress-free and fun travel.

-Here are a few other Family Travel posts you might enjoy:
+Here are a few other Family Road Trip ideas you might enjoy:

 Vacation Craft: Souvenir Travel Buckets